champ96k/quanta_db/documentation/docs/features/high-performance.md

 - **Optimized Writes:** Sequential writes are generally much faster than random writes, reducing disk I/O overhead.
 - **Reduced Write Amplification:** Data is written in larger, sequential blocks.
 - **Efficient Reads (with optimizations):** While basic reads might require checking multiple levels of sorted data, QuantaDB employs optimizations like **Bloom Filters** and **MemTables** to quickly locate data, minimizing the need to read from disk.
+- **O(1) Bulk Operations:** The `deleteAll` method achieves constant time complexity regardless of dataset size, making it extremely efficient for clearing large datasets.

 The LSM-Tree architecture, combined with careful optimization in pure Dart, allows QuantaDB to achieve superior performance for both read and write operations, as demonstrated by the performance benchmarks.